GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants include state governments, county governments, city or township governments, metropolitan planning organizations, and multijurisdictional entities.
-Applicants must demonstrate prior progress in removing housing barriers.
+Eligible applicants include state governments, city or township governments, county governments, metropolitan planning organizations, and multijurisdictional entities.
+Applicants with overlapping jurisdictions are encouraged to collaborate.
 Individuals, foreign entities, and sole proprietorships are not eligible.
-Collaborative applications are encouraged among overlapping jurisdictions.

 Geographic Eligibility